Fight Traffic Ticket in MissouriPage OverviewSUMMARY: How to Fight a Missouri Traffic Ticket

-In Missouri you have two plea options: guilty and not guilty (you cannot plea "no contest" in a Missouri court).
-Regardless of plea, you must enter it within 30 days of receiving your ticket.
-If you cannot find your citation, read what to do in our Lost Traffic Ticket section.
+You cannot plea "no contest" in a Missouri court.
+Regardless of plea, you must enter it within 30 days of receiving your traffic ticket.
+If you're unable to find your citation, find out what to do in our Lost Traffic Ticket section.

 - You are exercising your right to challenge the ticket in court.

-- You have the option of representing yourself, or hiring a traffic ticket attorney.
+- You have the option of representing yourself, or hiring a traffic ticket lawyer.

-- The court may find you guilty.
-Points will be assessed to your driving record and, depending on the circumstances, your MO driver's license may get suspended.
+- The court may find you "guilty."
+Points will be assessed to your driving record and, depending on the circumstances, your Missouri driver's license may get suspended.
 You must also pay fines, court fees and, if applicable, legal fees.
 Depending on your car insurance provider you may see an increase in your auto insurance premiums.

 Entering a guilty plea forfeits your right to a trial by judge.
 This means you accept the charges and understand the resulting penalties (points, possible loss of driving privileges, increased auto insurance rates).